JetBrains/bunches/ReadMe.md

 SomeAction.java.181 <-- Bunch file for Idea 2018.1
 ```

-Such fake branches have several advantages for plugin development over classic approach when own branch is created for each IDEA version:
+Such fake branches have several advantages for plugin development over classic approach when each IDEA version is stored in a separate branch:
 * Files for each version are available locally.
 "Compare Files" action in IDE can be used to see the difference in files.
 * Each commit can have own changes for different IDEA-versions.
 * Conflicting problems can be spotted and fixed before commit.
 * No tedious git branch administration.

+The main disadvantages are:
+* Bunch files should be removed before building artifacts if build tool tends to pack them into binaries.
+* Bunch files should be processed during commit phase even if there are no conflicts from classic git merge perspective (different parts of file are changed).

 ```
 This approach works well when number of bunch-files is reasonable small or they never change.
-The best practice it to have bunch files only for solving API compatibility issues, and maintain same source for all supported IDEA-versions in other files.
+The best practice is to have bunch files only for solving API compatibility issues, and maintain same source for all supported IDEA-versions in other files.
 ```